UltraEngine/Documentation/CPP_Entity_Instantiate.md

 # Entity::Instantiate #
 This method returns an instanced copy of the entity.
 Resources such as model meshes are shared.
+If you want to create a unique copy of the entity, use the [Copy](CPP_Entity_Copy.md) method instead.

 ## Syntax ##
 - shared_ptr<[Entity](CPP_Entity.md)\> Instantiate()